Volume Control Potentiometer Cleaningen

 HDCP handshake problems

-Due to the age of the HDCP revision used, one problem users are likely is handshake errors.
+Due to the age of the HDCP revision used, one problem users are likely to encounter is handshake errors.

 Depending on the equipment in your device chain, this receiver may be the link that causes these handshake errors.